Fact File

 The five-month research project is assessed by a dissertation and a project seminar.

-This course is taught by world leaders in the fields of mineral exploration.
+This course is taught by world leaders in the field of exploration geology.
 These currently include:

 Dr Mark Cooper, Sherwood Geoconsulting Inc. – petroleum structural geology